mono/SkiaSharp/README.md

  - `externals` - builds all the native libraries
    - [win] `externals-windows` - builds the native libraries for Windows
+   - [win] `externals-uwp` - builds the native libraries for Windows UWP
    - [mac] `externals-osx` - builds the native libraries for Mac OS X
    - [mac] `externals-ios` - builds the native libraries for iOS
    - [mac] `externals-andoid` - builds the native libraries for Android